EANorwayService/EA-Groups-CRM/README.md

 Click **Advanced > Go to CRM(unsafe)**

-### Step 5: Run setUpCRM() function
+### Step 5: Run setUpCRM() function again
 After reviewing permission and allowing the CRM system access and approving that you know and trust the app/developer you need to run the setUpCRM function again.

-Make sure you are in the setUpCRM.js file and click **Run > Run function > setUpCRM**.
+Make sure you are in the setUpCRM.gs file and click **Run > Run function > setUpCRM**.
 If you can not find the function **setupCRM()** you might be in the wrong file.

 ![Run setUpCRM function](images/setUpFunction.png)

+If there are multiple crm-versions in the destination folder now be sure to keep the newest one and remove all other version, the code will not work on these.

 ### Step 6: Add code names for candidates
-While still in the Keys Spreadsheet after doing step 5 add code names to you candidates.
+Open your destination folder and go to the Keys Spreadsheet after doing step 5 add code names to you candidates.
 A good tool for finding code names is www.codenamegenerator.com.
 If you want you can also use real names.

 ![Example of codenames](images/codeNames.png)